ShovelsAI/shovels-marketing/content/pages/builders.md

   <div class="mx-auto max-w-2xl text-center">
     <h2 class="elaboration-title">
       We do things differently</h2>
-    <p class="mt-6 text-lg leading-8 text-gray-600">The other guys (Thumbtack, HomeAdvisor, Houzz, BuildZoom) have
-      financial relationships with the contractors they recommend.
-We don't.</p>
+    <p class="mt-6 text-lg leading-8 text-gray-600">The other guys (Thumbtack, HomeAdvisor, Houzz, BuildZoom) have financial relationships with the contractors they recommend. <span class="font-extrabold">We don't make money from referrals</span>.</p>
+    <p class="mt-6 text-lg leading-8 text-gray-600">The other find contractors based on their business address.
+We use building permits to return results by where they work.<span class="font-extrabold">We search their service areas</span>.</p>
-    <p class="mt-6 text-base leading-7 text-gray-600 font-semibold">Our recommendations are driven purely by the
+    <p class="mt-6 text-lg leading-8 text-gray-600 font-extrabold">Our recommendations are driven purely by the data.</p>
-      data.</p>
   </div>
   <!-- 'table' -->
   <dl class="elaboration_container 3xl:grid-cols-4">